A. To determine deductible business expenses, the provider needs to answer the following three questions :

 - Original cost of vehicle

 - The standard mileage rate can be claimed.
 Under this method, total business miles driven for the year are added together, and multiplied by the standard mileage rate.
-For the year 2012 the standard mileage rate is $.555 per mile.
+For the year 2014 the standard mileage rate is $.56 per mile ($.575 in 2015).
 The resulting amount is claimed as auto expense on Schedule C. If the provider has incurred interest on a loan for the car, a portion of that interest may also be claimed as an expense on Schedule C (the portion of the interest that may be claimed is equal to the total interest times the percentage of the miles driven for the year that were business miles).
 Additional information regarding the vehicle is required to be provided on Section B of Form 4562.

 - The actual car expenses method is the second alternative method that can be used to claim car expenses.
 In order to use this method of deducting expenses, it is imperative that you keep all receipts for costs of operating the car for the year, including the cost of gas, oil, repairs, tires, insurance, etc. Following are steps to be followed in calculating car expenses under this method